urooj-syeda/urooj-syeda/README.md

-<h1 data-importer="text" align="left">Hello! </h1>
+<h1 data-importer="text" align="left">Hello World, I'm Urooj Syeda! </h1>

 ###

-<p data-importer="text" align="left">My name is Urooj Syeda, I have a Bachelors Degree in Business Analytics from GMU, and I'm passionate about Data Analytics</p>
+<p data-importer="text" align="left">My name is Urooj Syeda, I have a Bachelors Degree in Business Analytics from GMU, and I'm passionate about Data Analytics.
+I'm currently trying to expand my professional coding experience by working on personal projects and applying to jobs after college that relate to data analysis.</p>

 ###